Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 Emacs, with the [slime](https://common-lisp.net/project/slime/) package is the most tested IDE and the one the authors use.
-If you are using one of the starter lisp packages mentioned in the [getting started](/docs/getting-started) section, this will have been installed for you.
+If you are using one of the starter lisp packages mentioned in the [getting started](/docs/getting-started/installation) section, this will have been installed for you.
 Otherwise, slime/swank is available in quicklisp.

 ### Jupyter Lab {#jupyter-lab}

 [Jupyter Lab](http://jupyterlab.io/) and
 [common-lisp-jupyter](https://github.com/yitzchak/common-lisp-jupyter)
 provide an environment similar to RStudio for working with data and performing analysis.
-The [Lisp-Stat examples](/docs/examples) use Jupyter Lab to illustrate worked examples based on the book, *Introduction to the Practice of Statistics*.
+The [Lisp-Stat analytics examples](/docs/examples/analysis) use Jupyter Lab to illustrate worked examples based on the book, *Introduction to the Practice of Statistics*.

 ### Clozure Common Lisp {#ccl}